MileHacker Logo

 Public & Religious Holidays

 Slovenia observes several public holidays throughout the year.
-On these days, banks, post offices, and many shops will be closed.
+On these days, banks, post offices, and many shops is going to be closed.
 Public transport may operate on reduced schedules.

 Holidays